Texas Tech University

 c.
 Unrestricted sale of goods and services – Transactions that are generally not restricted in any way by the paying entity that are based on the delivery of goods or services.

 d.
-Sponsored project – Grant, contract, or a cooperative agreement from both the public and private sectors that support research, instructional, and service projects under which the university agrees to external restrictions to perform a certain scope of work, according to specified terms and conditions, and for specific budget monetary compensation most often on a cost reimbursement basis with cost sharing requirements.
+Sponsored project – A project funded by a grant, contract, or a cooperative agreement under which the university agrees to perform a certain scope of work, according to specified terms and conditions, and for specific budget monetary compensation.
+Sponsored projects include funds from federal, state, and private sources.

 3. Exemptions from Policy

 b.
-Any other request by the division vice president submitted in writing to the Chief Accounting Officer (CAO) for review and approved by the SVPAF/CFO.
+Any other request by the division vice president submitted in writing to the Assistant Vice President and Controller for review and approved by the SVPAF/CFO.

 4. Establishment